 Shell Chemical Appalachia LLC on June 7, 2016 announced its "final investment decision" to construct a facility on the brownfields site formerly occupied by the Horsehead Corp. zinc smelter in Potter and Center Township in Beaver County.
 In 2015, Shell obtained authorization from the Pennsylvania Department of Environmental Protection for the construction and temporary operation of the Beaver County ethane cracker complex.
 In 2017, Potter Township granted Shell a conditional use permit for the site.
 Site preparation is essentially complete: sewers, building foundations and piping.
 In November 2017 Shell announced that construction of the plant itself had started.
 Driving past the site, you will see extensive construction - buildings, reactors, pipe-bridges, distillation columns, cooling towers.
 In October 2018 a 288-foot quench tower was lifted into place.
 Shell reported that the project is "ahead of projected timeline" with the plant opening (production start-up) in the early 2020's.
+In mid-March 2020, in response to the COVID-19 pandemic and after complaints of unsanitary conditions, crowding and lack of hand sanitizer, construction was "temporarily suspended."
+The 800 contractors, including 200 Shell employees, were sent home.
+After taking corrective action to improve social distancing on the job and commute, plus improved hand-washing stations, in April about 5,000 workers had resumed construction of the facility (Ellwood City Ledger, August 2020).
+In September 2020 Shell announced that construction is about 70% complete with most of the production units in place.

 In anticipation of starting up, Shell awarded the contract for mechanical and maintenance of the facility to AECOM Energy and Construction Inc. AECOM's workers will supplement/complement the Shell maintenance workers already on site (April 18, 2019, Pittsburgh Business Times).
 The Beaver County Corporation for Economic Development has purchased a 54-acre property that sits between the Shell site and the BASF and NOVA Chemicals properties and will serve as a buffer for Shell Chemical's ethane plant.
 Under a unique arrangement, Shell has agreed to underwrite the cost of the acquisition.
 The land was previously owned by the Lyondell Environmental Custodial Trust.

 With guidance from Shell, local educational facilities, such as Community College of Beaver County, are providing classes and training for the job skills necessary to work at a cracker plant in particular and other modern, highly computerized manufacturing facilities.
 The Williamsport Sun-Gazette reported that Shell donated \$250,000 to the Pennsylvania College of Technology to enhance and upgrade the college's Plastics Innovation & Resource Center.
 In December 2017, Shell launched a website for applicants for career opportunities at the future ethane cracker plant.
+However, on December 8, 2019, the front page headline in the Pittsburgh Post-Gazette reported the Carnegie Mellon University "Study: Shale gas job gains don't offset the damage done" due to health impacts that cause premature deaths, and environmental and climate impacts.